The Registration Process

 - For substances registered in quantities between one and ten tonnes, the technical dossier also contains exposure related information for the substance (main use categories, type of uses, significant routes of exposure)

 In preparing the dossier, registrants should collect all available information.
-This information should then be compared to the information requirements that are outlined in annexes VI to X of REACH, which specify the information requirements for the different tonnage bands.
-In the case where testing is required to fulfil information requirements, for information required by annexes VII or VIII, this information should be generated.
-For information requirements for annexes IX and X, registrants must submit a testing proposal to ECHA.
-This testing proposal will be evaluated by ECHA as part of dossier evaluation.
+This information should then be compared to the information requirements that are outlined in Annexes VI to X of REACH, which specify the information requirements for the different tonnage bands.
+In case additional testing is required to fulfil information requirements, information should be generated for tests listed in Annexes VII and VIII or a testing proposal must be submitted to ECHA for tests listed in Annexes IX and X. This testing proposal will be evaluated by ECHA as part of dossier evaluation.
 Testing can only begin once a decision is issued to the registrant by ECHA.

 The chemical safety report (CSR) is the document resulting from the chemical safety assessment undertaken as part of the registration process and is the key source from which the registrant provides information to all users of chemicals through the exposure scenarios.
 The chemical safety assessment is carried out to demonstrate that the risks from the exposure to a substance, during its manufacture and use, are controlled when specific operational conditions and risk management measures are applied.
 These conditions of use of a substance constitute the exposure scenario, which is an essential component of the chemical safety report.
 The 3 main steps in preparing the chemical safety assessment are hazard assessment, exposure assessment and risk characterisation.